nandininagaraj24/button-redux/README.md

-#An application to view repositories in an organization on Github and its associated commits.
+#This is a React-Redux application to view repositories of an organization and its associated commits on Github.

 #Setup
 Installing dependencies standing at the root folder: